stephenslab/smash-paper/README.md

 This project was developed by
-[Zhengrong Xing](https://github.com/zrxing) at the University of Chicago, with support and contributions by from
+[Zhengrong Xing](https://github.com/zrxing) at the University of Chicago, with support and contributions from
 [Peter Carbonetto](http://pcarbo.github.io) and
 [Matthew Stephens](http://stephenslab.uchicago.edu).